 A sit in kayak is ideal for cruising, touring, camping, whitewater sports, ocean use and beginners.
 It has limited storage and a closed cockpit with no deck space or onboard maneuverability.
 A sit on kayak is a great recreational boat that offers open deck space, more storage and the ability to move more freely onboard but is more limited in its uses.

 Sit In vs Sit On Kayaks – The Differences

 The obvious difference between the two types of kayak are how you sit in them.

-A sit-in kayak is much easier to maneuver than a sit-on-top model especially if you are paddling over distances.
-A sit-on-top will tend to move in the direction of each paddle stoke, while a sit-in kayak will stay in a straight line.
+A sit on top will tend to move in the direction of each paddle stoke, while a sit in kayak will stay in a straight line.

 - Ocean use